dominik8888/pacerR/README.md

 ## Acknowledgments

-This tool was developed independently for research purposes and is not affiliated with or endorsed by UCL, PACER, or the US Courts.
+This tool was developed independently for academic research on federal court litigation patterns.
+It is not affiliated with or endorsed by PACER or the US Courts.